Crimea on bumpy road to becoming a Russian province

 Originally from the central Ukrainian city of Khmelnytsky, her father, a retired Ukrainian military officer, was transferred to the peninsula four years ago.

-"My parents are getting Russian passports, and I probably will too, but it is a difficult choice about what to do: Leave or stay." ($1 = 35.9237 Russian Rubles)
+"My parents are getting Russian passports, and I probably will too, but it is a difficult choice about what to do: Leave or stay." ($1 = 35.9237 Russian Roubles)

 (Additional reporting by Gabriela Baczynska; Editing by Giles Elgood)